Bradford Dissertation Prize

 The Melvin E. Bradford Dissertation Prize is an annual competition that recognizes the best dissertation written on any aspect of the American South.The award was established in 1993 in honor of the late Mel Bradford, Professor of Literature at the University of Dallas.
 Bradford completed his PhD at Vanderbilt University under the direction of Donald Davidson, the Fugitive Poet.
 Bradford was best known, however, as a conservative political theorist.
 He participated at the first two St. George Tucker Society meetings.

 The M.E.
 Bradford Prize recognizes the best dissertation focused on the South, any time period and any discipline.
-The prize carries a $1,000 award and an expense-paid trip to discuss the project at the Society’s annual meeting.
-Attendance at the July 27-29, 2017 meeting in Jackson, Mississippi is mandatory for receipt of the prize.
+The prize carries a $1,000 award to discuss the project at the Society’s annual meeting.
+Attendance at the July 25-27, 2019 meeting in Milledgeville, Georgia is mandatory for receipt of the prize.

 Bradford Dissertation Committee Chair

 Dr. Matthew A. Byron, Chair of History at Young Harris College